mflora13/Jackson_Portfolio/README.md

 - In the **Projects** section of this website, you will find a selection of interesting data science projects that I have completed in recent years.
 These projects are presented in iPython notebooks, SQL, or R markdown files for easy reference and review.
 Each project highlights my skills in data analysis, machine learning, and problem-solving, and demonstrates my ability to apply these skills to real-world scenarios.
 - In the **Micro Projects** section, I highlighted the projects that demonstrate my programming abilities and data science expertise, such as SQL, data vivsualization, etc.

 ***Thank you for visiting my personal data science portfolio website.
-If you have any questions or would like to discuss potential opportunities for collaboration, please don't hesitate to contact me at the email address provided on this site or through LinkedIn.
+If you have any questions or would like to discuss potential opportunities for collaboration, please don't hesitate to contact me at the address provided on this site or through LinkedIn.
 I welcome the opportunity to connect with like-minded professionals and discuss ways in which we can leverage data science to drive positive impact in our respective fields.***

 - **Email**: [yzhuox721@gmail.com](yzhuox721@gmail.com)
 - **Linkedln**: [https://www.linkedin.com/in/zhuoxin-yang/](https://www.linkedin.com/in/zhuoxin-yang/)